 Updated Machu Picchu Information 2024 – 2025

 In order to get to Machu Picchu you must first make it to Cusco.
-You can take a bus or plane from lima to Cusco.
+You can take a bus or plane from Lima to Cusco.
 If you take a plane it’s a short 2 hour ride, taking a bus on the other hand can be anywhere from 21 to 30 hours depending on the bus company and road conditions.
-Buses are usually much cheaper, however, there are times when the flights are around the same price, if you don’t bring a checked bag that is.
+Buses are usually much cheaper, however, there are times when the flights are around the same price, so do your research.

 If you want to get to Cusco as fast as possible then flying is the safer and faster way to go.
 If you have a lot of time on you hands and want to see as much of Peru as possible then taking the bus and exploring the various regions along the way is a very rewarding adventure.
 There are various beaches along the Peruvian coast as well as pre Incan ruins, such as the The City of Caral-Supe, the oldest civilization in all of the Americas dating back approximately 4500 to 5000 years ago.